-Nurture your dreams: When you nurture your dreams, you start to love the life you’re leading fully.
-If this means reevaluating your career or taking that dream vacation or simply taking up a new sport, living what you love creates joy in every step of your journey.
+Nurture Your Dreams.
+When you nurture your dreams, you will start to love the life that you’re leading fully.
+If this means reevaluating your career or taking that dream vacation or simply taking up a new sport, living what you love will create joy in every step of your journey.

-Let go of worry: Surrendering your outcome allows you to let go of worry.
-Knowing everything will turn out fine no matter what will bring in acceptance you will be OK.
-Think of the last challenge or hurdle you had to jump ... now skip to the end.
-What happened?
-Were you OK in the end?
-The majority of time, the answer is yes.
-It’s not worth tearing ourselves up in the meantime.
+Let Go of Worry.
+Surrendering your outcome allows you to let go of worry.
+Knowing that everything will turn out fine no matter what will bring in acceptance that you will be OK.
+Think of the last challenge or hurdle you had to jump ... now skip to the end ... what happened?
+We’re you OK in the end?
+The majority of time, the answer is yes; it’s not worth tearing ourselves up in the meantime.

-Learn to see the beauty around you: When you learn to see beauty in everything, you’ll start to see the beauty in yourself, and this only grows.
+Learn to See the Beauty Around You.
+When you learn to see beauty in everything, you’ll start to see the beauty in yourself, and this will only grow.
 We can take our best cue from the children around us — learn to smell the flowers again, notice everything, feel everything and smile!

-Be kind and positive: Like attracts like, when we are thinking kindly and positively about ourselves, the love you have for yourself grows and affects everyone around us.
-It’s said one person can affect 75,000 other people.
+Be Kind and Positive.
+Like attracts like.
+When we are thinking kindly and positively about ourselves, the love you have for yourself grows and affects everyone around us.
+It is said one person can affect 75,000 other people.
 Wow, that’s a lot of people!
 Simply giving yourself a smile about your day can brighten another person’s day.

-These are just a few things to get you started to start loving yourself, not just on Valentine’s Day, but every day of the year.
-This is infectious and everyone around you feels this love emanating from you and wants to take part in it and spread this joy.
+These are just a few things to get you started to start loving yourself not just on Valentine’s Day, but every day of the year.
+This is infectious and everyone around you will feel this love emanating from you and want to take part in it and spread this joy.
 Think about how this could change our world ... starting with ourselves!